ChildMindInstitute/mindlogger-backend/docs/migration-guide.rst

 * Delete the ``plugin.json`` file at the root of your plugin.
 Move the ``dependencies`` from that file to the top level ``dependencies`` key of the ``package.json`` file created in the previous step.
-* Create a subclass of :py:class:`girder.plugin.GirderPlugin` in your plugin package.
+* Create a subclass of :py:class:`girderformindlogger.plugin.GirderPlugin` in your plugin package.
 This class can be anywhere in your package, but a sensible place to put it is in the top-level ``__init__.py``.
   There are hooks for custom behavior in this class, but at a minimum you should move the old load method into this class and point to an npm package name containing your web client code.

   .. code-block:: python

-    from girder.plugin import getPlugin, GirderPlugin
+    from girderformindlogger.plugin import getPlugin, GirderPlugin

     class ExamplePlugin(GirderPlugin):
         DISPLAY_NAME = 'My Plugin'              # a user-facing plugin name, the plugin is still